mrwizard82d1/katas-cljs/01-supermarket-pricing/README.md

 # supermarket-pricing

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library implementation of the "Supermarket Pricing Kata."

 ## Usage